khushiNgm/90-Days-DevOps/Day07/solution.md

 ## Key Differences </br>

-■ 1 System Architecture:</br>
+1 System Architecture:</br>
   ■ systemctl works with systemd. </br>
   ■ service works with SysVinit and is compatible with systemd for backward compatibility.

-■ 2 Functionality:</br>
+2 Functionality:</br>
   ■ systemctl offers more functionality and control over services, including management of the service's state (start, stop, restart, reload), enabling/disabling services at boot, and querying detailed service status.</br>
   ■ service provides basic functionality for managing services, such as starting, stopping, and checking the status of services.

-■ 3 Syntax and Usage:</br>
+3 Syntax and Usage:</br>
-  ■ systemctl uses a more unified syntax for managing services.
+  ■ systemctl uses a more unified syntax for managing services.</br>
   ■ service has a simpler and more traditional syntax.

 ## Additional Tasks